crewdevio/Trex/README.md

 $ Trex delete React
 ```

-to remove a specific version from the cache and import_map.json, it only works with standard modules and those installed from `deno.land/x`
+to remove a specific version from the cache and import_map.json, it only works with standard packages and those installed from `deno.land/x`

 ```sh
 $ Trex delete fs@0.52.0